google/pageloader/README.md

 A strongly typed implementation of PageLoader for Dart.
 Does not rely on dart:mirrors, which is slated for removal in Dart 2.0.
-If you're starting fresh with Dart UI testing, we recommend you use PageLoader3.
-PageLoader2 will be going away in a quarter or two.
+If you're starting fresh with Dart UI testing, we recommend you use PageLoader version 3.X.X.
+PageLoader version 2.X.X and below is deprecated and no longer supported.

 Migration guide will be added shortly.